elixir-lang/elixir/lib/elixir/pages/typespecs.md

 Elixir discourages the use of the `string()` type.
 The `string()` type refers to Erlang strings, which are known as "charlists" in Elixir.
 They do not refer to Elixir strings, which are UTF-8 encoded binaries.
 To avoid confusion, if you attempt to use the type `string()`, Elixir will emit a warning.
 You should use `charlist()`, `nonempty_charlist()`, `binary()` or `String.t()` accordingly, or any of the several literal representations for these types.

 Note that `String.t()` and `binary()` are equivalent to analysis tools.
 Although, for those reading the documentation, `String.t()` implies it is a UTF-8 encoded binary.

+## Functions which raise an error

+Typespecs do not need to indicate that a function can raise an error; any function can fail any time if given invalid input.

+In the past, the Elixir language codebase sometimes used `no_return()` to indicate this, but these usages have been removed.